HugoGuillen/postsurgicalinfections/README.md

 ## Running the Notebook

-- Navigate to the /notebook directory.
+- Navigate to the root directory.
 - Open the Jupyter Notebook in your local environment or upload it to Google Colab.
 - Follow the instructions within the notebook to run the model.